sean592510/Random-Quote-Generator-Local-/README.md

 ###### Random Quote Machine
 A React-based web application that displays random inspirational quotes, built as part of the freeCodeCamp Front End Development Libraries certification.
 The app allows users to view a random quote, fetch a new one, and share it on Twitter.
-It uses a local array of quotes, Bootstrap for styling, and is deployed for testing with freeCodeCamp’s test suite & for personal learning for future upskilling of projects.
+It uses a local array of quotes, Bootstrap for styling, and is deployed for testing with freeCodeCamp’s test suite & for personal learning for future upskilling of project(s.
 ###### Features
 Displays a random quote and its author on page load.